Chart Color Schemes

 Age

-The median age in Jannali is 39 years, which is higher than Greater Sydney's average of 37 years and close to the national average of 38 years.
-The 45-54 age cohort is over-represented in Jannali at 14.6%, compared to Greater Sydney's average, while the 25-34 age group is under-represented at 12.2%.
-Post-2021 Census data shows that the 15-24 age group has grown from 10.2% to 12.1%, and the 75-84 cohort has increased from 4.9% to 6.3%.
-Conversely, the 35-44 age group has declined from 14.7% to 13.9%.
-Population forecasts for 2041 indicate substantial demographic changes in Jannali.
-The 85+ age group is expected to grow by 168%, reaching 552 people from 206.
-Residents aged 65 and older will represent 80% of the anticipated population growth, while the 45-54 and 0-4 age cohorts are expected to experience population declines.
+The median age in Jannali is 39 years, which is higher than Greater Sydney's average of 37 years and close to Australia's national average of 38 years.
+Comparing with Greater Sydney, the 45-54 age cohort is notably over-represented in Jannali at 14.6%, while the 25-34 age group is under-represented at 12.2%.
+Post-2021 Census data shows that the 15 to 24 age group grew from 10.2% to 12.1% of Jannali's population, and the 75 to 84 cohort increased from 4.9% to 6.3%.
+Conversely, the 35 to 44 age group declined from 14.7% to 13.9%.
+By 2041, demographic forecasts indicate significant changes for Jannali.
+The 85+ age group is projected to grow by 165%, reaching 552 people from the current figure of 208.
+This growth is led by residents aged 65 and older representing 82% of anticipated population increase.
+Conversely, the 45-54 and 0-4 age cohorts are expected to experience population declines.